mattrglobal/oidc-client-bound-assertions-spec/spec.md

 : REQUIRED.
 Determines the format of the credential returned at the end of the flow, values supported by the OpenID Provider are advertised in their openid-configuration metadata, under the `credential_formats_supported` attribute.

 sub_jwk
 : OPTIONAL.
-Used when making a Signed Credential Request, defines the key material the client is requesting the credential to be bound to and the key responsible for signing the request object.
-Value is a JSON Object that is a valid [JWK](https://tools.ietf.org/html/rfc7517).
+Used when making a Signed Credential Request, defines the key material the Holder is requesting the credential to be bound to and the key responsible for signing the request object.
+The value is a JSON Object that is a valid [JWK](https://tools.ietf.org/html/rfc7517).

 did
 : OPTIONAL.
-Defines the relationship between the key material the client is requesting the credential to be bound to and a [decentralized identifier](https://w3c.github.io/did-core/).
-Processing of this value requires the OpenID Provider to support the resolution of [decentralized identifiers](https://w3c.github.io/did-core/) which is advertised in their openid-configuration metadata, under the `dids_supported` attribute.
+Defines the relationship between the key material the Holder is requesting the credential to be bound to and a [decentralized identifier](https://w3c.github.io/did-core/).
+Processing of this value requires the CI to support the resolution of [decentralized identifiers](https://w3c.github.io/did-core/) which is advertised in their openid-configuration metadata, under the `dids_supported` attribute.
 The value of this field MUST be a valid [decentralized identifier](https://w3c.github.io/did-core/).

-Public private key pairs are used by a requesting Client to establish a means of binding to the resulting credential.
-A Client making a Credential Request to an OpenID Provider must prove control over this binding mechanism during the request, this is accomplished through the extended usage of a [signed request](https://openid.net/specs/openid-connect-core-1_0.html#SignedRequestObject) defined in OpenID Connect Core.
+Public private key pairs are used by a requesting Holder to establish a means of binding to the resulting credential.
+A Holder making a Credential Request to a CI must prove control over this binding mechanism during the request, this is accomplished through the extended usage of a [signed request](https://openid.net/specs/openid-connect-core-1_0.html#SignedRequestObject) defined in OpenID Connect Core.

 ## Response Types